The Gross-Zagier formula on singular moduli for Shimura curves: QM abelian surfaces with CM

 \begin{definition} Define $\YYY^B$ to be the category whose objects are triples $(A, i, \kappa)$, where $(A, i)$ is a QM abelian surface over some $\Oo_{\bm{K}}$-scheme with complex multiplication $\kappa : \Oo_{\bm{k}} \to \End_{\Oo_B}(A)$.
 A morphism $(A', i', \kappa') \to (A, i, \kappa)$ between two such triples defined over $\Oo_{\bm{K}}$-schemes $T$ and $S$, respectively, is a morphism of $\Oo_{\bm{K}}$-schemes $T \to S$ together with an $\Oo_{\bm{k}}$-linear isomorphism $A' \to A \times_S T$ of QM abelian surfaces. \end{definition}

 The category $\YYY^B$ is a stack of finite type over $\Spec(\Oo_{\bm{K}})$.
-In fact, $\YYY^B \to \Spec(\Oo_{\bm{K}})$ is \'etale by Proposition \ref{reduction} below, proper by a proof identical to that of \cite[Proposition 3.3.5]{Howard3}, and quasi-finite by Propositions \ref{st1} and \ref{st} below, so the morphism is finite \'etale.
+In fact, $\YYY^B \to \Spec(\Oo_{\bm{K}})$ is \'etale by Proposition \ref{reduction} below, proper by a proof similar to that of \cite[Proposition 3.3.5]{Howard3}, and quasi-finite by Corollary \ref{st2} below, so the morphism is finite \'etale.
 Let $[\YYY^B(S)]$ denote the set of isomorphism classes of objects in $\YYY^B(S)$.